YunoHost-Apps/sympa_ynh/README.md

 - [X] Nginx configuration (cf. proposition from Julien on pad ?)
 - [ ] Make sure remove script remove everyting that needs to be removed

+#### Tests

+- [ ] Test that creating a mailing list and sending mail actually works...
+- [ ] Test install on an Internet Cube or Raspberry Pi

 #### Important features

 - [ ] LDAP integration (!!)